LandSandBoat/lsb-wiki/Migration-Guide.md

     * 💻 In Git bash: `git pull topaz release`
     * ❕ This will also pull all changes made to Darkstar Project since the last time you updated
 4. Resolve any merge conflicts
-5. For your custom changes, you may need to edit them to reflect Topaz moving from the `dsp` namespace to the `tpz` namespace
+5. For your custom changes, you may need to edit them to reflect the project moving from the `dsp` and `tpz` namespaces to the `xi` namespace
     * 🛠️ (Todo: Fill out this section with required changes)
 6. Copy your configuration files from your Darkstar's `confs` folder to your fresh Topaz's `confs` folder
     * ❕ Do _not_ compile or run the server yet